matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

 ```

 ::callout{icon="i-heroicons-light-bulb"}
-zkSync is [EVM compatible](/build/resources/glossary#evm-compatible), so you can use existing popular libraries like OpenZeppelin.
+ZKsync is [EVM compatible](/build/resources/glossary#evm-compatible), so you can use existing popular libraries like OpenZeppelin.
 ::

 The most important features are: